 Brent Hayward was born in London, England, and grew up in Montreal.
 His short fiction has appeared in various publications.
 In 2006, his story “Phallex Comes out” was nominated for a Story South award for best on-line fiction of that year.
 In 2008, his first novel, Filaria, was published by CZP.
 Publishers Weekly gave the book a starred review, calling Filaria “powerful” and “beautifully written.”
 His second novel, The Fecund’s Melancholy Daughter, also got a starred review from Publishers Weekly and was shortlisted for the 2012 CBC Bookie awards.
 His latest book is Head Full of Mountains, released in 2014.

-His first short story collection will be released by CZP in 2018.
+His first short story collection will be released by CZP in early 2019.

 Find Brent Hayward on: